fabri1983/sgdk-video-player/README.md

 You can find me in the SGDK Discord server: https://discord.gg/xmnBWQS

+### SGDK lib config
+---
+Before you compile this project, make sure your SGDK library was built with next switches in `config.h`:
+- `ENABLE_BANK_SWITCH      1`

 ### Features
+---
 - Supports up to 256+ colors per frame.
 - Currently running at 11-15 FPS in NTSC and 11-12 FPS in PAL, with a frame size of 272 x 192 pixels (34 x 24 tiles).
 - Uses custom extensions for [Stef's SGDK rescomp tool](https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt).
 - Uses custom tiledpalettequant app (not public yet).
+- Custom `_VInt_lean` interrupt handler in `sega.s` for faster execution wihtout unused features.

 ### Config theese first:
+--
 - You need *Image Magick v7.x* tools set in _PATH_.
 - You need *ffmpeg* set in the _PATH_.
 - Set `ENABLE_BANK_SWITCH` 1 in _SGDK_'s `config.h` for rom size bigger than 4MB, and re build the _SGDK_ lib.
 - You need *NodeJs* and its *NODEJS_HOME* env var properly set on user/system variables.
 This is required for `env.bat`.

 ### Instructions using custom tiledpalettequant app
+---
 1) `env.bat`
 Sets NodeJs env var.